ML-4-SocialGood/CARE/python/README.md

 You must install Python3.

-Recommended approach is to use a virtualenv to isolate required packages:
+Recommended approach is to use a virtualenv to isolate required dependencies:

 ```
 python3 -m venv .venv